-Alcohol-Related Deaths Have Doubled, Study Says
+U.S. Alcohol-Related Deaths Have Doubled, Study Says

 More Americans are ordering more rounds and that's leading to more funerals, according to a new study on alcohol-related deaths.